-Isaac William Martin is professor of sociology and a faculty member in urban studies and planning at the University of California – San Diego.
-He is an expert on public policy and social protest.
+Isaac William Martin is a professor of Urban Studies and Planning at the University of California – San Diego.